velartrill/velartrill.github.io/orig/always-a-junkie.md

 _"Gè kieu_ bí," Falcon affirms excitedly.
 I hide my burning cheeks in the pillow.

 Storm lays down next to me, tugging the covers up over my shoulder before she takes my naked body protectively in her arms.
 I whimper a little as she forces her knee between my legs, resting her thigh snugly up against my sore cunt and seizing me by the rear when I try to pull back.
 "Shh.
-Be good," she whispers, squeezing my ass, holding me against her leg.
+Behave," she whispers, squeezing my ass, holding me against her leg.
 "I won't rub.
 Not right now.
 But you need to remember whose you are."

 I bury my tear-stained face in her chest, and stop trying to move.
-She rubs my back, holds me tightly to her warm, soft body, and my muscles finally slacken.
+She rubs my back, holds me tightly to her warm, soft body, murmurs "good girl," and my muscles finally slacken.
 My arms, my legs, my chest — everything hurts so bad, especially my spine and my cunt, my every muscle is trembling like a leaf, but her warmth and her caresses… I wish I could feel them every moment of my life.
+The way I can feel her body with all the most intimate, vulnerable parts of mine, it almost feels like she's part of me, intruding inside me.

 Falcon slips up on the other side of me, kissing me on the shoulder.
 Her soft, ample bosom presses up against the curve of my back as she pulls the blankets tight around us.
 She gives my neck another little nip, sending a shiver through my body, before she joins Storm in caressing me, her long, slender fingers rubbing my thighs and massaging my chest.

 Between Storm's slow, tight, enveloping motions and Falcon's light little pets and squeezes to my tits, I feel like I could just drift off into a blissful haze.